Advanced Theming & Dark Mode Implementation

 How should token taxonomy boundaries be enforced across micro-frontends?
 Enforce strict namespace prefixes, centralize token publishing via a shared registry, and validate CSS output against a schema before deployment.

 What is the optimal strategy for preventing hydration mismatches in theme state?
-Serialize the resolved theme value into the initial HTML payload, use a synchronous pre-render script to apply the data attribute, and defer client-side hydration until state matches.
+Serialize the resolved theme value into the initial HTML payload, use a synchronous inline script in <head> to apply the data-theme attribute, and defer client-side hydration until state matches.